arcus/Arcus_Labs_Orientation/new_data_contribution.md

 Follow this link to view the [CHOP Dataverse](https://dataverse.harvard.edu/dataverse/chop)
 </div>

+#### Testing

+Before transferring the data, data contributors will meet with an Arcus Digital Archivist to determine whether the data is appropriate for archiving in Arcus.
+These conversation will determine the data to be contributed, discuss the data contribution process and figure out responsibilities for preparing information.

 ## Pre-Data Contribution

 ![Graphic of a server with a plus sign](media/data_contribution_server.png)<!-- style = "max-width: 150px;" -->